Xu Jie: Grand Secretary

 In the 1550s and 1560s, the Beijing area faced security concerns due to ongoing Mongol raids.
 These raids varied in magnitude and were particularly prevalent in the wider areas of Datong, Xuanfu, and Jizhen.
 However, the eastern part of Liaodong and the western part of the northern border remained peaceful.
 The Mongols living opposite the Beijing region demanded the opening of border markets to trade horses and cattle for Chinese goods such as silk, tea, and food.
 While such markets were already operating in the west and east, the Emperor refused to allow them in this region.
 This was partly to avoid appearing weak by complying with the Mongol demand, and also because there were many Chinese refugees and emigrants living among the Mongols.
 Opening the border would only increase the attractiveness of the Mongolian steppes for dissatisfied Ming subjects.
 Xu, a supporter of the Emperor, shared this stance.
 In response to Ming China's refusal, the Mongols launched repeated raids.
-As a result, Xu spent a significant amount of time defending the Beijing region.
+Xu spent a significant amount of time defending the Beijing region.
 He played a key role in organizing the recruitment and training of soldiers, selecting commanders, and coordinating supplies.
 He also worked closely with the ministries of war, personnel, and revenue to develop an effective defense strategy.
 Xu's approach towards the Mongol invaders (and the coastal pirates in the south) was guided by four principles.
 Firstly, he viewed the invaders as wild anarchic bands rather than representatives of a proper state.
 Secondly, he believed it was crucial to not cede any territory or meet their demands.
 Instead, the focus should be on properly organizing the defense of border areas.
 Lastly, any agreements could only be made if the Ming government had control over the situation and could ensure their fulfillment.

 The security of the Beijing region was a major point of disagreement between Xu Jie and Yan Song.
 Yan suggested abandoning Datong and Xuanfu and moving the defenses closer to Beijing, while also opening border markets.
 He believed that the Ming armies were no match for the Mongol cavalry and should wait on the city walls until the raiders had finished plundering and returned home.
 The Emperor expected his generals to respond aggressively to the raids, and those who followed Yan's approach often faced punishment.
 Yan faced criticism as well, but he convinced the Emperor that it was merely politically motivated.
 On the other hand, Xu firmly opposed surrendering any territory to the enemy, but he did not have a solution to the conflict.
 The situation only improved with the opening of border markets and the negotiation of a peace treaty with the Mongols in 1571, after the death of the Jiajing Emperor in 1567, the resignation of Xu Jie in 1568, and the rise of a new generation of politicians, particularly Gao Gong and Zhang Juzheng.